-The total pension liability in the December 31, 2019 actuarial valuation was determined using an inflation assumption of 2.5 percent, assumed salary increases (including inflation) of 3.00 percent, and an investment rate of return (net of investment expenses) of 7.6 percent.
-Mortality rates were based on a 50 percent male - 50 percent female blend of the RP-2014 Healthy Annuitant Mortality Tables, with rates multiplied by 105 percent; RP-2014 Employee Mortality Tables; and the RP-2014 Juvenile Mortality Tables.
+The total pension liability in the December 31, 2020 actuarial valuation was determined using an inflation assumption of 2.5 percent, assumed salary increases (including inflation) of 3.00 percent, and an investment rate of return (net of investment expenses) of 7.35 percent.
+Mortality rates were based on a 50 percent male - 50 percent female blend of the Pub-2010 fully generational MP-2019 scale.